This is your Captain speaking.

 “Fait pour Valour” a story about my hero, my mentor, Captain Ralph S. Johnson

 “Fait pour Valour” (Born to Fly) By Billy Walker The Captain Ralph S. Johnson story is an amazing portrait of a great American aviator.
 From his humble beginnings on an Indiana farm, we look back on his 100 years of remarkable achievements.
-Learning to fly as an Army cadet in.
+NOTE: There are a couple of links at.

 “HAPPY LANDINGS” Captain Ralph S Johnson… Ralph loved Purdue University.
 It was a huge part of his life and provided him many of the tools by which he made amazing things happen.
 The following was done by a team of Purdue student historians.
 They exceeded that which I had hoped.